Sweng-Group1/Sweng-Group1.github.io/README.md

 ## Accessing This Website
 Simply download this repository, navigate to the `_site` directory and open the `index.html` file via your desired browser.

+UPDATE: This website can be auto-rebuilt and served using GitHub Pages, but for that to work this repo needs to be public.
+I have set this repo as private to prevent the other group further copying our work.
+I've found that Cloudflare works with private repos so therefore have implemented it with that.

+To visit this website without downloading the repo you can visit [html-tour.pages.dev](html-tour.pages.dev).
+Anytime a change is made in the `main` branch, Cloudflare will automatically re-build the website and the updates will be reflected in ~5 minutes at the URL.

 ## Modifying Website Content
 ### Setting up a Local Development Environment
 You need to have Jekyll installed on your local machine.
 Visit this [Jekyll Docs](https://jekyllrb.com/docs/installation/) webpage to access guides on how to install based on your OS.